projectara/greybus-spec/source/special.rst

 Module from the Frame.

-Although the AP may send this Operation's request at any time following a successful :ref:`svc_hello`, the AP should ensure that the :ref:`Interface Lifecycle State <hardware-model-lifecycle-states>` of each of the Interfaces in the attached Module is either :ref:`hardware-model-lifecycle-attached` or
+Although the AP may send this Operation's request at any time following a successful :ref:`svc-hello`, the AP should ensure that the :ref:`Interface Lifecycle State <hardware-model-lifecycle-states>` of each of the Interfaces in the attached Module is either :ref:`hardware-model-lifecycle-attached` or